pagemachine/typo3-formlog/README.md

 ## Form log module

-By default the form log module displays a few basic fields like page, form identifier, language and date of form submission.
+By default the form log module displays a few basic fields like page, form identifier, language and date of form submission as columns.

-Additional columns can be added with the `dataFields` option in `ext_typoscript_setup.txt`:
+Additional columns can be added with the `list.columns` setting in `ext_typoscript_setup.txt`:

 ```
 module.tx_formlog {
   settings {
+    list {
-    dataFields {
+      columns {
-      1 {
+        100 {
-        name = email
+          property = data.email
           label = LLL:EXT:my_site/Resources/Private/Language/Extensions/Form/locallang.xlf:element.email.properties.label
         }
       }
     }
   }
+}
 ```

-Within `dataFields` an arbitrary list of fields can be added where the `name` refers to the identifier of a form element and `label` is used to retrieve a translatable label.
+Within `list.columns` an arbitrary list of columns can be added where The `property` option refers to a property path in the `FormLogEntry` domain module.
+Simply speaking `data.*` provides access to form data by a form element identifier, e.g. `data.email` for the value of the form element `email`.
+The `label` option is used to retrieve a translatable label.
 Usually one can simply use the same label that is used for the field within the form itself.

-The option `finisherVariables` is similar and can be used to add finisher variables as additional columns:
+Similarly `finisherVariables.*` does the same for additional finisher variables by utilizing the finisher identifier and variable name:

 ```
 module.tx_formlog {
   settings {
+    list {
-    finisherVariables {
+      columns {
-      1 {
+        200 {
-        name = myCustomVariable
+          name = finisherVariables.MyCustomFinisher.myCustomVariable
           label = LLL:EXT:my_site/Resources/Private/Language/Extensions/Formlog/locallang.xlf:formlog.entry.finisherVariables.MyCustomFinisher.myCustomVariable
         }
       }
     }
   }
+}
 ```

+Here `myCustomVariable` of `MyCustomFinisher` is added as column to the list.

 ## Form log export

 Out of the box form log entries can be exported to CSV and Excel (XLSX).
-Basic fields of form log entries are exported by default, additional columns can be added with the `export` option in `ext_typoscript_setup.txt`:
+Basic fields of form log entries are exported by default, additional columns can be added with the `export.columns` setting in `ext_typoscript_setup.txt` which is configured exactly the same as the `list.columns` setting:

 ```
 module.tx_formlog {